 In the 1950s, my grandparents left Italy for Canada, where my grandfather used his knowledge of ceramics to make lamps.
 Following his footsteps back to Nove, Italy almost 70 years later, I have returned to my grandfather’s town to likewise produce my own clay forms.
-In a way, I see this project as my collaboration with the factory and with my cousin, , a very material edit to the knowledge passed down by my forebears.

 • TitleBreak the Mold